idan-nave/OnBoardly/README.md

 ## Features

 - **Company Dashboard**: Overview of processes, teams, and workers.
-- **Team Dashboard**: Information about the team, assigned onboarding process, and designated workers.
+- **Department Dashboard**: Information about the department, assigned onboarding process, and designated workers.
 - **Process Dashboard**: Overview of processes assigned to teams.
 - **Add/Edit Forms**: Interfaces for adding new teams, processes, and workers.
 - **User Authentication**: Admin login for managing company data and users.